 How the COVID-19 Pandemic Polarizes American Public Opinion

-Justin Brandon Berrios, Ayisha Khalid, Robert Patterson IV, Jessica Perez, Jack Rice, & Samuel Wright
+Ayisha Khalid Woodly Eustache

 Introduction

-Public opinion around the COVID-19 pandemic reflects partisan polarization and individual dispositions such as ideology and worldviews (e.g., Panzeri et al., 2023).
+Public opinion around the Covid-19 pandemic reflects partisan polarization and individual dispositions such as Ideology and worldviews (e.g., Panzeri et al., 2023).
 This Kilmer Lab project expands on previous research by examining how the pandemic has influenced political attitudes.

 Drawing on terror management theory (Greenberg et al., 1997), we test the possibility that prompting people to think about the implications of becoming ill with COVID-19 will make them more likely to adopt attitudes that reflect their worldviews.
 Terror management theory suggests this will occur because individuals manage the fear of death by clinging to worldviews that provide a sense of order and transcendence.
 Moreover, individuals defend their worldviews by expressing more prejudice towards those viewed as cultural outsiders.

 Hypotheses

 Pandemic Reminder Hypothesis

 Exposure to a reminder of the COVID-19 pandemic will result in more positive views of immigrants among those low in the social dominance orientation (SDO) and more negative views among those high in SDO compared to a control group.

 Mortality Salience (MS) Hypothesis

 Exposure to reminder of one's own mortality will result in more positive views of immigrants among those low in the social dominance orientation (SDO) and more negative views among those high in SDO compared to a control group.

-Data The data for this Kilmer Lab project are from an online national survey (N=1518) of American adults.
-The quota sample reflected the adult population in terms of gender, age, education, state residency, and race/ethnicity.
-Data collection occurred between June 14th and 29th, 2022.
-A subsample of 758 individuals were randomly assigned to participate in the experiment.

-Short version of the social dominance orientation (Sidanius & Pratto, 1999) scale (M=9.9, SD=2.7).
-SDO reflects an individual's support for group-based hierarchies.
-Attitudes towards immigrants were measured using a three item additive index (M=7.76, SD=3.3).

-Participants were randomly assigned to one of three groups.
-The short writing prompts were: Control group (N=250)

 Methods

+Data

+The data for this Kilmer Lab project are from an online national survey (N=1518) of American adults.
+The quota sample reflected the adult state residency, education, gender, age and race/ethnicity.
+Data collection occurred between June 14th and 29th 2022.
+A sub-sample of 758 individuals were randomly assigned to participate in the experiment.

 Measures

+Short version of the social dominance orientation (Sidanius & Pratto, 1999) scale (M=9.9, SD=2.7).
+Negative attitudes towards immigrants were measured using a three-item additive index (M=7.76, SD=3.3) that asked about cultural, economic, and crime impact of immigrants.

 Experimental Design

+Participants were randomly assigned to one of three groups.
+The short writing prompts were:

+Control group (N=250)

+Please briefly describe the emotions that the thought of dental pain arouses in you.
+Describe, as specifically as you can, what you think will happen as you experience dental pain.

+Mortality salience (MS) treatment (N=249)

-- Please briefly describe the emotions that the thought of dental pain arouses in you; Describe, as specifically as you can, what you think will happen as you experience dental pain. - MS treatment (N=249) - Please briefly describe the emotions that the thought of your own death arouses in you; Describe, as specifically as you can, what you think will happen to you as you physically die and once you are physically dead. - COVID reminder treatment (N=260) - Please briefly describe the emotions that the thought of becoming sick with the novel coronavirus (COVID-19) arouses in you; Describe, as specifically as you can, what you think will happen to you as you become ill with COVID-19.
+Please briefly describe the emotions that the thought of your own death arouses in you.
+Describe, as specifically as you can, what you think will happen to you as you physically die and once you are physically dead.
+COVID reminder treatment (N=259) Please briefly describe the emotions that the thought of becoming sick with the novel coronavirus (COVID-19) arouses in you.
+Describe, as specifically as you can, what you think will happen to you as you become ill with COVID-19.
+Results The two study hypotheses were tested by examining the interaction between each treatment (compared to the control group) and SDO.
+Mixed support was found for our hypotheses.